Carmarthen and Cardigan Railway: Sale to the Great Western Railway

 In September 1869 a new company was formed, encouraged by the C&CR, to extend the line to Newcastle Emlyn and later to continue to Cardigan, but once again inadequate finance was forthcoming.
 In desperation the C&CR made an approach to the London and North Western Railway, inviting them to acquire the C&CR and build the extension to Newcastle Emlyn, but the LNWR saw this as a remote and unprofitable outpost and declined.

 In 1881 the C&CR line was leased to the GWR, and on 1 July 1882 the C&CR was absorbed by the GWR.

 An alternative route to Cardigan

 The Carmarthen and Cardigan Railway had long given up any hope of reaching Cardigan, and after acquisition by the Great Western Railway the GWR too was unwilling to complete the connection.
-In 1869 the Whitland and Taf Vale Railway obtained Parliamentary authorisation to build a branch line from Whitland to quarries around Glogue; it opened as far as Glogue in 1873, but soon saw the advantage in extending to Cardigan.
-Changing its name to The Whitland and Cardigan Railway it completed the line in 1886, at which time the GWR worked the trains.
+In 1869 the Whitland and Taf Vale Railway obtained the Whitland and Taf Vale Railway Act 1869 (32 & 33 Vict. c. xci) giving authorisation to build a branch line from Whitland to quarries around Glogue; it opened as far as Glogue in 1873, but soon saw the advantage in extending to Cardigan.
+Changing its name to the Whitland and Cardigan Railway it completed the line in 1886, at which time the GWR worked the trains.
 The GWR absorbed it in 1890, so that Cardigan was reached by GWR branch line from Whitland instead of from Carmarthen.